kcmvp/gob/README.md

 ```
 This command would build all the candidate binaries(main methods in main packages) to the `target` folder.
 1. Final binary name is same as go source file name which contains `main method`
-2. Would fail if there are same name go main surce file
+2. Would fail if there are same name go main source file

 ### gbc clean
 ```shell